-Grouparoo is the Modern Data Stack tool that meets you where you are.
+Grouparoo is the Reverse ETL Tool that meets you where you are.

 🔎 Use the records and segments you already have

 The modern data stack lets you use the robust Record data you've already made in your data warehouse.

 In the modern data stack, all of your relevant data is housed in your data warehouse.

 Having your data in a data warehouse is powerful.
 Making it accessible in the applications you use every day is even more powerful.

 📈 Quick and predictable data flow

 The modern data stack provides solutions that are predictable and simple, keeping your data flow clear.

 Over the last few years, there has been a shift in technology to deal with the exponential growth of data.
 The modern data stack is an approach and mindset regarding your data architecture.
 The most important concept is that you own the source of truth by storing everything of relevance to your business in your data warehouse.
 This warehouse sits in the middle of a pipeline that connects your product, analytics, and operational tools.